$556,030Average Value$290Average Price per Sq Ft4Homes For Sale

 Mansfield Township has kicked off summer with the Columbus Annual Field Day and Parade for almost 90 years.
 After a parade to begin the festivities, people head to Mansfield Township Community Park for food vendors, live music, rides and carnival games.
 Mansfield Township also hosts a National Night Out event in the late summer and the annual Music & Food Truck Festival in the fall.
 The community’s Annual Tree Lighting welcomes the holiday season and features free hot chocolate and cookies, photos with Santa, a bonfire and plenty of holiday cheer.

-Village Square in Chesterfield Township is used for events.
+Village Square in Chesterfield Township is used for local events and celebrations.

 Join Mansfield Township locals for a tractor-themed gender reveal party.